arush15june/reversee/README.md

 # Training the model

 - It uses PyTorch with CUDA to train.
-If you don't have a GPU, please replace all the `.cuda()` variables.
+If you don't have a GPU, replace all the `.cuda()` variables.

 - There are two different models, A regular CNN and a Siamese Network Model.
 - To use the Regular CNN